CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description excels at trigger term coverage and distinctiveness, providing an exhaustive list of phrases that would invoke this skill and clearly positioning it within a specific workflow chain.
-However, the capability description is somewhat buried and secondary to the trigger list, and the overall structure prioritizes triggers over a clear, concise statement of what the skill does.
-The description would benefit from leading with concrete capabilities before listing triggers.
+The description excels at trigger term coverage and distinctiveness, providing an exhaustive list of phrases that would invoke this skill.
+However, the capability description is somewhat buried and secondary to the trigger list.
+The description would benefit from leading with a concise summary of what the skill does before listing trigger phrases.

 Suggestions